tramitit/guides/en/croatia/issuance_of_citizenship_certificate.md

 ---
-title: "Issuance of Croatian Citizenship Certificate"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-08"
-categories: ["Croatia"]
+categories:
-meta_title: "Issuance of Croatian Citizenship Certificate Guide"
-description: "Detailed steps for obtaining a Croatian citizenship certificate."
+- Croatia
+date: '2024-06-08'
+description: Learn how to secure a Croatian citizenship certificate through descent, marriage, or residency.
+Get to know required documents and procedures for verification.
 draft: false
+meta_title: Obtain Croatian Citizenship Certificate Process & Documents
+title: Obtain Croatian Citizenship Certificate Process & Documents
-translationKey: "croatia-issuance_of_citizenship_certificate"
+translationKey: croatia-issuance_of_citizenship_certificate
 ---

 ## Description
 ### What is it?